Menu

 Get a trusted diagnosis fast at MoleMap skin cancer clinics

-At MoleMap, we don’t just check.
+At MoleMap skin cancer clinics, we don’t just check.
 We double check.
-Our skilled melanographers provide a thorough head-to-toe skin cancer check.
+Our skilled melanographers provide a thorough head-to-toe skin assessment.
 Any suspicious moles are imaged and sent for dermatologist diagnosis.
 That’s two sets of expert eyes for the highest accuracy.
 Plus, no referral for fast results.

 We detect skin cancer early — when it’s most treatable